Flutterando/modular/README.md

 ```

-The right way to use is write one of that per module, its important to remember to put the modular dependecies in `modularDependencies()` because when you load this module for testing, all related modules will be load together.
-In that case the `AppModule` is the root module and it has no one dependency.
+The right way to use is write one of that per module, its important to remember to put the modular dependecies in `modularDependency()` because when you load this module for testing, all related modules will be load together.
+In this case the `AppModule` is the root module and it has no one dependency.

 Then, on your test file, you import your custom `IModularTest` and call it like the example:

-`note:` by default when use `IModularTest` each `InitAppModuleHelper().load()` will clean and rebuid the modular and his injects, this is fine to do
+> **NOTE:** by default when use `IModularTest` each `InitAppModuleHelper().load()` will clean and rebuid the modular and his injects, this is fine to do
 each test block independent and make more easy to write modular tests without noisy.

 ```dart